 Consider an automated email marketing workflow where you cultivate leads until they become customers.
 Marketing automation allows you to give consumers personalized messages that serve their specific needs as they move through the marketing funnel.
 In the case of marketing veterinary services, you’re giving pet owners the information they need to make an informed decision regarding their pet’s healthcare.
 You’re also providing them with an incentive along the way to give them the nudge they need.

 Let’s say you have a targeted list of prospective clients and you send them an email asking them to download your latest e-book about vaccinations for their pet.
 When they download the e-book, you follow up with an automated thank you message.
-After a few days, you send another automated message that provides further information regarding a specific type of vaccination or other health-related topic.
+After a few days, you send another automated message that provides further information regarding a specific type of vaccination or other health-related topics.
 It could be a case study or another piece of content from your website.
 If they continue to access information and show an interest, they’re likely ready for a more personal interaction, like scheduling an appointment.
 This is when you can confidently reach out to see if they’re ready to bring their pet into your office.